MrGamePLAY1/pandoc-thesis-template/00_chapters/chapter3_methodology.md

 ## Unity Scripts

-A total of 7 C# scripts were created within Unity to develop this project. a detailed breakdown of all the scripts that were used entailed below:
+A total of 7 C# scripts were created within Unity to develop this project. a detailed breakdown of the core scripts that were used entailed below:

 ### ArrowNPCMovement.cs